This One German Gardening Trick Can Save You Water—And Money

 Growing Space

 If you have a 5’x10’ space to grow, creating a mound of any height will exponentially increase the total surface area available for growing.
-So for those who have a very small growing space, hugelkulture is a good option for squeezing out as much production as possible that what little space you have.
+So, for those who have a very small growing space, hugelkulture is a good option for squeezing out as much production as possible with what little space you have.

 Water Retention